rayrayraykk/CoPaw/website/public/docs/multi-agent.en.md

-# Multi-Agent Architecture
+# Multi-Agent Workspace

-CoPaw supports a **multi-agent architecture**, allowing you to run multiple independent AI agents in a single CoPaw instance, each with its own configuration, memory, skills, and conversation history.
+CoPaw supports **multi-agent workspace**, allowing you to run multiple independent AI agents in a single CoPaw instance, each with its own configuration, memory, skills, and conversation history.

 > This feature was introduced in **v0.1.0**.